RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Other-Sources.md

 ***
 ### Wifislax and BlackArch

 Pre installed.
-Just select it from the menu or execute from anywhere `airgeddon` command.
+Just select it from the menu or execute `airgeddon` command from anywhere.

 ### Parrot Security Linux